-The Feminist Postgraduate Forum
+Feminist Postgraduate Forum

-The Feminist Teaching Network
+Feminist Teaching Network

-It aims to create an informal space for those teaching to discuss issues and concerns as Feminist educators and in relation to the different learning enviroments that Feminists work in and attempt to create with students.
+It aims to create an informal space for those teaching to discuss issues and concerns as Feminist educators and in relation to the different learning environments that Feminists work in an attempt to create with students.

 The Network is currently convened by Yasmin Gunaratnam and Louise Rondel.
 Louise is a PhD researcher in the Centre for Urban and Community Research, Goldsmiths and teaches at the University of Middlesex.